oconnor-ryan/ryvm/README.md

       - V
         - Overflow bit.
         - Set to 1 if a overflow/underflow occurs during a comparison, otherwise set to 0.
+        - Unlike other instruction sets, this bit can be set from either a signed overflow or a unsigned overflow.
+      - Z
+        - Zero bit.
+        - Set to 1 if the result of a comparison is zero, otherwise set to 1.

-        - This flag gets set for:
+    - These flag gets set for:
           - Signed Integer Comparisons
           - Unsigned Integer Comparisons
           - Floating Point Number Comparisons
-      - Z
-        - Zero bit.
-        - Set to 1 if the result of a comparison is zero, otherwise set to 1.

 - Despite W59-W63 being "special" registers, you can still manipulate them like any other register.